kagisearch/kagi-docs/orion/src/browser-extensions/macos-extensions.md

 <a name="compatibility_mode"></a>
 ### Managing Extensions Permissions and Compatibility Mode

-In Orion, you can manage extension permissisions on a per-website basis.
+In Orion, you can manage extension permissions on a per-website basis.

 Click the Gear icon in the toolbar to bring up website settings and look for "Extensions permissions" section.
 You can also manage extension permissions globally through Settings -> Websites menu (scroll down).